microsoft/VerifiableCredential-SDK-iOS/README.md

 ## Receive a Verifiable Credential (IssuanceService)

 To receive a verifiable credential you need a service endpoint providing an issuance contract.
 You can either get it from someone or create your own.
 See [How to customize your credentials](https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/credential-design) for more information or use an existing provider.
-In the future, we plan to support the DIF standard [Credential Manifest](https://identity.foundation/credential-manifest/) from the DIF.
+In the future, we plan to support the DIF standard [Credential Manifest](https://identity.foundation/credential-manifest/).

 ```swift
     func issuanceSample() {